 Nikujaga (肉じゃが) is a Japanese dish of stewed beef and potatoes in a savory sauce.
 The name comes from the Japanese words for meat…

-Green Beans with sesame sauce (ingen no goma-ae, 胡麻和え) make a very nice small dish when you need a little something more for dinner. …
+Green Beans with Sesame Sauce (いんげんの胡麻和え) make a delightful side dish when you need a little something extra for a meal.
+It’s extremely quick…

 Nimono is usually seasoned with combinations of soy sauce, sugar, Sake or Mirin that give vegetables sweet and salty flavors.
 The seasoned broth in…